Preserve New York Grants - 2019

 Westport Train Depot (Depot Theatre) Building Condition Report

-The Depot Theatre is a performing arts group that hosts community theatre performances in the Westport Train Depot, an original late 19th-century passenger and freight station that is also still currently in use by Amtrak.
+The Depot Theatre is a professional Equity theatre performances in the Westport Train Depot, an original late 19th-century passenger and freight station that is also still currently in use by Amtrak.
 The Depot was built in 1876 for the Delaware and Hudson Railroad and retains many of its original features such as a bell cast, slate roof with bracketed overhanging eaves and exposed rafters, elaborate belfry, clapboard and board and batten siding, cross gables with decorative woodworking, and a ribbon of multi-paned casement windows.
-The building is listed on the State and National Registers of Historic Places and is owned by the Town of Westport.
 The Depot stands in a unique position of being a center for the performing arts in the Adirondack/Champlain Valley region, but also a stop for train tourists to rest, gather information or enter the nearby community for a visit.
 Because of its prominent position and various important uses, Theatre and Village staff are invested in maintaining and preserving the structure in the best way possible.
 A $4,712 Preserve New York grant will allow the Depot Theatre, Inc. to work with Vermont Integrated Architecture to complete a thorough condition analysis of the Depot building.
 Although the structure has been renovated and maintained over time, its caretakers hope to get a clear understanding of its current condition so they might plan more adequately.
 Properly caring for this important resource will ensure that it can be used and enjoyed by theatre patrons and tourists for years to come.